6 things to consider when buying an air fryer

 Using one of the latest air fryers can also open you up to a new way of cooking and encourage you to experiment with new ingredients and flavours.

-You can cook anything from a simple portion of home-made chips to a complete roast dinner with all the trimmings.
+This includes a simple portion of home-made chips to a complete roast dinner with all the trimmings.

-But while air frying is versatile, it’s worth noting that you won’t be able to use it to cook everything.
-The rule of thumb is that anything that can be baked, roasted or fried will do well in an air fryer, but anything with a sauce or battered food won’t be ideal as it’s likely to slip through the basket.
+Anything that can be baked, roasted or fried will do well in an air fryer, but anything with a sauce or battered food won’t be ideal as it’s likely to slip through the basket.

 When buying an air fryer consider what you want to cook in it, such as Salmon and Asparagus that is seen cooking in a Ninja air fryerCredit: Ninja